 - Restore a common area that is currently covered with lawn into a garden

-- Display Virginia native plants with professionally designed garden for residential application
+- Display Virginia native plants for residential application

 - Create an inviting garden for families to explore and experience the difference